 2017`s sex appeal is nothing like that.
 This season, the collections were awash with traditional sensual motifs- lace, corsets, sheer gossamer fabrics and bare nipples, miniskirts and micro shorts… but for once, they created an image of something so much more than just desirability for the male viewer.
 2017`s girl is sexy- but not before she is powerful, strong, confident, tough, formidable even.
 She is so much more than her long legs, her breasts, her lips.
 Her sexiness is just another string to her bow, another weapon in her arsenal.

 This season, strong and sexy go hand in hand.
-It`s time to pair a kiss-and-tell allure with a toughened up act.
-Boys, watch out.
+It`s time for the kiss-and-tell allure to toughen up its act.

 Notice anything wrong with the article or would like to comment?
 Email firstname.lastname@example.org!